 For an overview of the process, check out How an Emmy is Won.

-We have taken our vast database of all primetime winners and made it available online.
+Our database of all primetime Emmy nominees and winners is available online.
 Take a moment to look around in the Advanced Awards Search for your favorite program or nominee.

 The Television Academy is based in Los Angeles.
 It honors prime-time programming.
 It is comprised of 30 "peer groups" whose work is aired nationally and whose members are eligible to vote for the Emmy Awards.
 Peer groups are based on areas of expertise.
 They cover all fields of television work, from network executives to hair stylists; from performers to cinematographers.
 The Academy also encompasses a Los Angeles branch whose members work in Southern California.